-- Current tenancy agreement signed and dated within the last 6 months (must be accompanied by the signed and dated certificate of deposit registration or deposit replacement schedule)
+- Current tenancy agreement signed and dated within the last 6 months (must be accompanied by the signed and dated certificate of deposit registration or deposit free schedule)

 Got something else you might think is an acceptable proof of address?
 Contact email@example.com for help.